14 Day USA West Coast Road Trip: California, Nevada & Arizona Itinerary

 Later in the day we arrived in Morro Bay just on time for an unforgettable sunset.

-DAY 13: Scenic Route on the Pacific Coast
+DAY 13: Scenic Route on the Pacific Coast Highway

-Accommodation: Motel in Monterrey
+Accommodation: Monterrey

 Driving time: ~4-5 hours

-DAY 14: Driving to the Airport in San Francisco
+DAY 14: From Monterrey to San Francisco

 Driving time: ~2 hours